paulg9/ontrack_backend/src/concepts/ExerciseLibrary/design.md

     composes the fixed Gemini prompt from the current exercise data, calls Gemini using `GEMINI_API_KEY`, and stores the resulting JSON as a pending proposal, returning the normalized details alongside the proposal id.
+  - The runtime implementation uses Google's official `@google/generative-ai` client (model defaults to `gemini-2.0-flash`).
+Tests inject a stubbed `ExerciseLibraryLLMClient`, so no manual `llmText` overrides are needed anywhere.
   - Kept the proposal records and explicit apply/discard actions.
 No exercise changes occur until `applyDetails`.